sat-sat/temp/README.md

   - OMDB API returns "N/A" instead of null.
 I don't check for this so N/A is displayed.
 I would add a check to make sure fields aren't displayed if N/A is the value.
 - Display title if movie poster is not available
   - User can't tell what movie they're clicking into if the movie poster isn't available.
 Perhaps we can display the title.
+- Current pagination being zero-based and adding + 1 in some places is very messy.
+I didn't have the time to fix this.
 - Testing
   - I'd add React Testing Library tests and maybe some Playwright end to end tests
 - Refactoring